 “If we can recognize the value that they’re getting out of it, and then help encourage them to express it in other ways, through their own creation.
 Then they’re not just consuming this media passively, they can add their voice to it, which can be powerful,” she says.

-Advocate For Better and Safer Platforms
+Advocate For Better And Safer Platforms

 “Safety and protection aren’t just the individual responsibility of parents.
 It’s absolutely something that platforms need to do better,” says Alper.
 “There’s a lot of potential for bad actors to do really terrible things.”
 Alper cites research indicating that autistic youth have trouble identifying how to prevent negative experiences from reoccurring, like blocking other accounts when necessary.
 “Platforms don’t make it easy” to assist youth in knowing when and how to deploy tools to prevent future bad interactions.